Orange County Drug Recall Lawyers

-The Irvine drug recall attorneys at the Law Offices of Samer Habbas & Associates are committed to holding drug companies liable when their products cause preventable harm to consumers.
-The experienced Orange County lawyers are dedicated to using effective legal advocacy to help injured consumers get the compensation they deserve.
-With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego and Riverside, our lawyers represent drug recall victims across Southern California.
+The Orange County Drug Recall Lawyers at the Law Offices of Samer Habbas & Associates are committed to holding drug companies liable when their products cause preventable harm to consumers.
+Experienced Orange County lawyers are dedicated to using effective legal advocacy to help injured consumers get the compensation they deserve.
+With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego, and Riverside, our lawyers represent drug recall victims across Southern California.
 To schedule a free consultation with one of our drug recall attorneys, call 949-727-9300.

 What is a Dangerous Drug?

 A dangerous prescription or over-the-counter drug is one that is placed on the market without sufficient clinical testing to understand its dangerous side effects.
 The quicker the drug is released into the market, the quicker the pharmaceutical company starts making money and profiting.
 The profit motivates the drug makers to cut corners in the clinical trial process to rush the drugs onto the market before they are adequately tested.

 Drug companies are mandated to report any harmful side effects to the FDA.
 They are also required to provide proper warnings of potential side effects to the consumers.
 The patient should not bear responsibility for the hidden dangers of a drug.
 When a doctor prescribes a drug or a consumer takes a drug without fully being aware of the potentially harmful side effects and they are injured, the pharmaceutical company should be held liable.